liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-redirects.md

 For example, if you changed a site address from https://<i></i>contoso.sharepoint.<i></i>com/sites/*OldSiteName* to https://<i></i>contoso.sharepoint.<i></i>com/sites/*NewSiteName*, or if you moved a site from https://<i></i>*contoso*.sharepoint.<i></i>com/sites/SiteName to https://<i></i>*contosoEUR*.sharepoint.<i></i>com/sites/SiteName, we place a redirect (Template type REDIRECTSITE#0) at the old URL.
 This redirect contains special headers and logic to redirect your browser requests to the new site.

 In some cases, you might want to free up the old URL to use it for a new site.
-To do this, you need to delete the redirect.
+To free up the old URL, you need to delete the redirect.

 > [!NOTE]
 > After you delete a redirect, any request to that URL won't get redirected.
 This means that any bookmarks, links, or Shared With Me references aren't routed to the new URL.